tomszilagyi/tomszilagyi.github.io/_posts/2020-11-15-How-Zutty-works.md

 complicated.

-If you are interested in how this architecture allows Zutty to perform in comparison to other terminal emulators, read my follow-up post [A totally biased comparison of Zutty].
+If you are interested in how this architecture allows Zutty to perform in comparison to other terminal emulators, read my follow-up posts [A totally biased comparison of Zutty] as well as [Measured: Typing latency of Zutty].

 [Alacritty]:          https://en.wikipedia.org/wiki/Alacritty